Pexers/pexers/README.md

 ### Hey there! 👋😉
 Welcome to my GitHub profile!
 I'm Pedro Rodrigues, from Lisbon, Portugal, and I'm currently finishing my MSc degree in Computer Science.

-I fell into Computer Science when I was little, and never looked back since.
+I fell into the Computer Science world starting from a young age, and I've never looked back since then.
 I'm truly passionate about building efficient, secure and maintainable software systems.

-Feel free to reach out!
-I enjoy helping out other developers whenever I can.
+I enjoy helping out other developers whenever I can, so feel free to reach out!

 **Languages of choice:** `Java`, `Kotlin`, `JavaScript`, `C#`, `C`
 <!--